In light of the recent pandemic, social media has taken on an even more important presence in our lives.

 To answer this question and many more, we picked the brain of Devin Bramhall, the then VP of Marketing and now CEO of award-winning content marketing agency, Animalz.
 As a content expert, Devin is well-positioned to give insight and provided us with some really useful takeaways from the Q&A session we held with her - you can watch the full talk here.

 It goes without saying that every brand is unique, and therefore each approach to social media marketing will differ.
-But, if you’d like pointers for finding out how you can create more relevant social media content to sustain your or your client’s brand through this tough period, then keep reading.
+But, if you’d like pointers for finding out how you can create more relevant social media content for your clients - take a quick look at our video with Desiree Martinez, and then continue reading this article.

 What kind of social media content is relevant right now?